-From this table we can see, that the number of female and male participants is dramatically different.
+From Table 6, we can see, that the number of female and male participants is dramatically different.
 Taking this into account, it may be of low efficiency to study the dependency of speech rate on these parameters.
-Plot N contents population plot of age by gender, which illustrates the Table N.
+Plot 7 contents population plot of age by gender, which illustrates Table 6.

-Plot N. Population plot of age by gender.
+Plot 7.
+Population plot of age by gender.